kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 The Trigger-O-Matic is compatible with the sprint timer's tape switches.
 They might be an alternative option?

+### CrossMgrVideo isn't receiving triggers from CrossMgr

+Ensure that "**Photos on Every Lap**" is enabled in [Properties/Camera][Camera].

+This stopped working once during the 2023 season, and we have not been able to reproduce the behaviour.
+Restarting CrossMgrVideo solved the problem in that instance, so try that?

+### Murky images in CrossMgrVideo

+The finish line camera has a manual aperture.
+If the amount of ambient light changes markedly due to Weather, it may need adjusting to avoid over or under exposure:

+While watching the CrossMgrVideo preview window, open the cover of the camera enclosure and gently rotate the aperture ring (this is the part in the middle of the lens that does not have a locking 'peg' on it).
+(The focus and zoom settings should not normally require adjustment).
+Ensure the camera is correctly aligned with the finish line after closing the cover.

 ### Power failure

 If AC power (eg. from a generator or inverter) fails, the laptop will continue to operate on its internal battery.
-This also powers the camera and Trigger-O-Matic, and should be sufficient for a couple of hours.
+The laptop powers the camera and Trigger-O-Matic, and should be sufficient for a couple of hours.

 The RFID tag reader, wireless router and GPS time source are powered by a redundant power supply.
-If a DC (battery) source is present, they will continue to operate on DC power.
+If a DC (battery) source is present, they will continue to operate on DC power when the AC power fails.
 If enabled, the AC power failure alarm should sound, and CrossMgrImpinj will pop up a warning message.
 The race clock is powered by AC power alone, and will cease functioning.

 To avoid risk of damage from voltage fluctuations, **disconnect all the timing equipment before attempting to restart a generator**.
 Reconnect only after the generator output has stabilised.